aie1123/CS2-No-Recoil-LOGITECH-Script-Macro/README.md

   * ⑤ Enter the game and enjoy
 ## Q: What is the difference between rebound and norebound?
 ## A:
-The rebound version will automatically rebound to the initial position after the gun is pressed, while the norebound version will not.
+The rebound version will automatically rebound to the initial position after the macro finished or release of the left mouse button, while the norebound version will not.
 ## Q: Explain what "one click", "Double-click" and "Ctrl + mouse side button" mean.
 ## A:
 "One-click" means clicking the corresponding mouse side button once to enable the corresponding firearm, "Double-click" means double-clicking the corresponding mouse side button to enable the corresponding firearm, and "Ctrl + mouse side button" means pressing the "Ctrl" key on the keyboard and clicking the corresponding mouse side button once to enable the corresponding firearm.